pinax-network/nodeos-cloudbuild/deep-mind/README.md

 ```

 From this directory, run:

 ```
 ./apply.sh ~/build/eos ../patches/deep-mind-v1.4.1-v8.2.patch ../patches/deep-mind-logging-v1.4.1-v8.patch
 ```

+This usually performs a `git apply --index --3way` on the repository, leaving conflict markers
+when patch(es) not apply cleanly.

+**Note** If you are applying the patch to a forked chain (`boscore/bos` for example) and the patches
+does not apply cleanly, set the environment `REJECT=true` before the apply:

+    REJECT=true ./apply.sh ~/build/eos ../patches/deep-mind-v1.4.1-v8.2.patch ../patches/deep-mind-logging-v1.4.1-v8.patch

+This is instead do a `git apply --reject` which will apply patch's hunk that matches and
+create a `.rej` file with the hunk that do not apply cleanly.

 Inspect the output, test `nodeos` against `compare`, extract a new patches with: